 The mission of the Reedsburg Area Chamber of Commerce is to facilitate and enhance business development through a partnership with our community to achieve growth and prosperity.

 "400" State Trail, 240 Railroad St., Reedsburg, 800-844-3507, reedsburg.org.
 A 22-mile former railroad bed is now a bike, horse and snowmobile trail from Reedsburg to Elroy.
 The trail connects to the prestigious Elroy-Sparta trail.
-Bike rentals available.
 State trail pass is required and available for purchase on site.
-Railroad depot trail head is a State of Wisconsin Historic site.
+The Reedsburg Area Chamber of Commerce serves as the 400 Trail Headquarters, which is located in the railroad depot, a State of Wisconsin Historic site.

 CAL Center, 1100 S Albert Ave, Reedsburg, 608-524-3532, calcenterpresents.org.
 The Communication, Arts and Learning (CAL) Center, located adjacent to the Reedsburg Area High School, is a 600 seat, state-of-the-art performing arts theatre.
 Events at the CAL Center range from local programs to regional, national and international professional acts.

 Carr Valley Cheese, S3797 County Rd G, LaValle, 608-986-2781, carrvalleycheese.com.
 Owned and operated by the Cook family, Carr Valley Cheese Company is over one hundred years old.
 Nestled amongst the rolling hills and lush pastures of central Wisconsin, it remains one of Wisconsin's traditional cheese plants, famous for making cheese the old-fashioned way.
 Great cheese is made early; visit the factory before 10:30 a.m. for the best viewing.